 Truck size & weight affects more than driver safety

 In 2015, Congress debated a proposed amendment to a highway funding bill that would allow states to decide whether or not to increase the cargo limit for commercial vehicles and semi-trucks.
-This amendment generated a great deal of discussion among lawmakers, trucking companies, safety advocates, and the general public due to concerns about highway safety and costs of maintaining highway infrastructure.
+This amendment generated a great deal of discussion among lawmakers, trucking companies, safety advocates, and the general public due to concerns about highway safety and the costs of maintaining highway infrastructure.

 The amendment sought to increase the federal gross vehicle weight limit from 80,000 pounds to 91,000 pounds for trucks equipped with six axles rather than the standard of five axles.
-The standard single length semi-trailer is 53 feet long.
+The standard single-length semi-trailer is 53 feet long.
 Carriers who pull double trailers typically use two 28-foot trailers that are linked together.
-An increase to federal gross vehicle weight would also increase the length of the trailer being pulled, with one proposal calling for increasing the size limit for double trailers from 28 to 33 feet each.
+An increase in federal gross vehicle weight would also increase the length of the trailer being pulled, with one proposal calling for increasing the size limit for double trailers from 28 to 33 feet each.